dfe-analytical-services/dfeR/.github/CONTRIBUTING.md

 ```
 Error in `check_is_package()`:
 i use_data() is designed to work with packages
-X Project "some letts and numbers" is not an R package.
+X Project "some letters and numbers" is not an R package.

 ```